Assault Defense Attorney

 As an attorney who has worked as both a prosecutor and a criminal defense lawyer, Mr. Trumpler is uniquely qualified to make sure the truth prevails in your criminal case.

-Call our law firm serving Round Rock now:
+Call our law firm serving Round Rock, TX, now:

 Case Dissmissed!
 Jason is straight forward and honest.
 I am beyond grateful.
 Jason and his team (Tony Sun in particular) exceeded expectations.
 Put your future in hands you can trust, go with Jason Trumpler.View on Google